As a landlord in Washington, there will likely come a time when you’ll have to deal with a tenant wanting to break their lease or rental agreement.

 Rights & Responsibilities of Tenants

-You also cannot change the terms of the lease agreement once it’s been signed, such as to raise the rent amount.
-The only exception is if there is a provision included in the lease agreement that allows you to do so.
+You also cannot change the terms of the lease once it’s been signed, such as to raise the rent amount.
+The only exception is if there is a provision included in the lease that allows you to do so.
 Even then, you must ensure you are not overstepping the local rent rules.

 Reason #1: The tenant is a domestic violence victim.

 In the state of Washington, there are special rental provisions for tenants who are victims of domestic violence.
 When a tenant makes the request to end their lease due to domestic violence you have the right to verify the claim.
-In such a case, your tenant may provide you with proof of a restraining order from the police.
+In such a case, your tenant may give you proof of a restraining order from the police.
 (RCW §§ 59.18.575(1b)).

 Reason #2: You are harassing them.